-Pictured above: A recent experiment in Zambia explored how giving students soap-on-a-rope to take as an entry pass to the bathroom led to significant increases in handwashing behavior among the children.
-Photo credit: Shutterstock, inxti
+Pictured above: This image refers to a recent experiment in Zambia explored how giving students soap-on-a-rope to take as an entry pass to the bathroom led to significant increases in handwashing behavior among the children.
+Photo credit: Shutterstock, By Tatsiana Hendzel

 “The best-laid plans of mice and men / Go oft awry.”
 As development professionals, our challenge is to anticipate why projects might go wrong.
 To do that, we require more than sophisticated financial models or deep sectoral expertise.
 We also need to understand the context in which our projects play out, and the behavior of the institutions and individuals who will be affected.
 There are both risks here—and opportunities.

 Fortunately, behavioral science provides us with tools to better understand human behavior.
 It offers insights and design principles that can be incorporated into existing programs, often at low cost, to increase program reach, effectiveness, and sustainability.

 To illustrate some of the opportunities, a recent IEG report assembled examples of effective behavioral approaches from three sectoral domains: education, health, and social protection.
 We interviewed practitioners and reviewed hundreds of project documents, all while leveraging expertise within eMBeD (the World Bank’s behavioral unit) and IEG.

 Teacher absenteeism.
 In Peru, random spot checks conducted by the Ministry of Education suggest that on any given day, 9 percent of school directors were absent.
 This absenteeism is linked to decreases in pupils’ performance in mathematics and reading.